 Planning Out Your Hospital Stay After Birth

-No matter how planned out you may be for your hospital visit, you never know what is going to happen on that life changing day.
+No matter how planned out you may be for your hospital stay after birth, you never know what is going to happen on that life-changing day.
 With the crazy mix of emotions and the new responsibility of being a mom, it’s easy to let the experience carry you away.

 If you want to have some control of those ensuing days after delivery, use this list of things I am happy I did while I was at the hospital as a starting point to make the most of your visit!